 |15 days old||0.125||1/8 - 1 inch (0.3-2.5 cm)|

 If you're harvesting the larvae at about 10 days old, then in 5 grams there will be about 80 BSF larvae.
-If you sell larvae by the thousand, then to get about 1000 larvae you'd measure out about 62-63 grams of sifted larvae.
+If you sell larvae by the thousand, then to get about 1000 larvae you cab measure out about 62-63 grams of sifted larvae.

 While you're growing your larvae, remember to do some:

 For very young larvae about 3 days old, it's very difficult to filter out their poop.
-So some growers just let them grow in it.
+So some growers just let them grow in it as in some cases (like on cold days) the unfiltered poop can help keep the warmth.
 When they're about 5 days old, it's good to sift the poop or the frass out from the larvae.
 This helps reduce the heat issue & increase the survival rates of the larvae according to some growers.

 For this maintenance task, you can scoop everything in the growing area into a mountain-like pile.
 After a while, the larvae will naturally climb downhills to find their food.
 The stuff on the top is the frass that we can scoop out.
 We can repeat this process 1 or 2 times to make sure no living larvae is accidentally scooped into the screened out frass pile.

-Once you've collected the larvae, what can we do next with their frass?
+Once you've collected the larvae, a question many people ask is what can we do next with their frass?
 Let's check out some ideas for:

 Using the Frass & Larvae Poop